laterpay/laterpay-wordpress-plugin/laterpay/README.txt

 == Changelog ==

+= 0.9.7.1 (August 13, 2014): Bugfix Release =
+* Fixed minor bug on post add / edit page that would trigger a Javascript confirm message when saving
+* Fixed preview mode for paid posts
+* Disabled rendering of post statistics, if a page includes multiple single post pages

 = 0.9.7 (August 8, 2014): Production-readiness release IV =
 * Added support for all standard as well as custom post types